tef/clgi/README.md

 ```

+The request object has a `ctx`, a `mode`, `path`, and `args`.
+Mode specifies
+things like "is this a tab completion", but also things like version, usage, debug, or profiling.

-The app doesn't care if it's a `Router` or a `@command`, or a raw function,
-and neither does the Router.
+Note: The app doesn't care if it's a `Router` or a `@command`, or a raw function, and neither does the Router.
 Only the `@command` decorator expects a normal
 python function.

 ## Argument parsing and tab completion